GMT - Giant Magellan Telescope

-The Giant Magellan Telescope will be one of the next class of super giant earth-based telescopes that promises to revolutionize our view and understanding of the universe.
-It will be operational in about 10 years and will be located in Chile.
+The Giant Magellan Telescope will be one of the next class of giant telescopes that promises to revolutionize our view and understanding of the Universe.
+It is located at Las Campanas Observatory in Chile and will be operational in the next decade.

-The GMT has a unique design that offers several advantages.
-It is a segmented mirror telescope that employs seven of today's largest stiff monolith mirrors as segments.
-Six off-axis 8.4 meter or 27-foot segments surround a central on-axis segment, forming a single optical surface with a collecting area of 24.5 meters, or 80 feet in diameter.
-The GMT will have a resolving power 10 times greater than the Hubble Space Telescope.
+GMT has a unique design that offers several advantages.
+Its segmented 25-meter primary mirror is made from seven of the largest, stiffest mirrors ever made.
+Each segment is an 8.4 meter (28-foot) honeycomb mirror made at the Mirror Lab.
+GMT will have a resolving power 10 times greater than the Hubble Space Telescope.
 The GMT project is the work of a distinguished international consortium of leading universities and science institutions.